esper-io/console_docs/docs/apps/upload-apps.md

-To upload an APK for an Enterprise app to the Esper cloud perform the following:
+To upload an APK for an Enterprise application to the Esper cloud perform the following: